 Provide Clear Expectations and Needs: As with any relationship, a successful working relationship between an Alignment Leader and change partner depends on good communication.
 When the change partner clearly understands your challenges, capabilities and goals, they can work more effectively with you throughout the transformation process.

-Commit Your Time & Personal Attention to Working with a Change Partner: The best Alignment Leader and change partner duos work closely together throughout the duration of the process to maintain momentum and ensure that all aspects of the transformation are closely coordinated.
+Commit Your Time & Personal Attention: The best Alignment Leader and change partner duos work closely together throughout the duration of the process to maintain momentum and ensure that all aspects of the transformation are closely coordinated.
 A skilled change partner will help you remain focused on achieving the strategic goals of the transformation amid the day-to-day work of business operations and facilitating the change.